What is the prime rate?

 By contrast, the interest rate you pay with variable-rate mortgages tangos directly with the prime rate over the course of the loan.
 With a five-year variable mortgage, you could be quoted for a rate that looks like "prime -0.45%" — currently equalling 2.00%.

-With interest rates this low, there’s never been a better time to snag a mortgage, variable or fixed.
-Compare rates from more than 30 federally insured lenders using the tool below:
+With interest rates this low, there’s rarely been a better time to snag a mortgage, variable or fixed.